A harmonious relationship? Angela Merkel and the German Jewish community

 Rabbi Pinchas Goldschmidt, the president of the Conference of European Rabbis, remarks on how during her 16 years in power, Merkel was an ally to German Jews “not only in rhetoric but in decisive action.”

 In 2012, a German court criminalised the non-medical circumcision of boys.
 Merkel disagreed with this decision and said that it put Germany at risk of becoming a “laughing stock.”
-She explained how she did “not want Germany to be the only country in the world where Jews cannot practice their rituals.”
+She explained how she did “not want Germany to be the only country in the world where Jews cannot practise their rituals.”
 As a result, parliament ensured the practice remained legal.
 Furthermore, in order to recognise the positive contribution of Germany’s Jewish community, in 2021, Merkel’s government launched a series of ceremonies and lectures entitled ‘321-2021: 1,700 Years of Jewish Life in Germany’.

 However, many of Merkel’s actions to support the German Jewish community seemed to be focused more on Israel than the specific religious and cultural needs of German Jews.
 In 2008, Merkel became the first German chancellor to address the Israel Knesset, where she said that the “Holocaust filled her people with shame.”
 This was a significant acknowledgement of Germany’s historical wrongdoings, but Merkel herself continued to maintain a particular pro-Israel stance throughout her time in office.
 For example, in 2019, the CDU passed a resolution that called the Boycott, Divestment and Sanctions (BDS) movement as an antisemitic movement.
 Considering this, it is worth reflecting on whether Merkel was motivated more by domestic aims, such as a need to protect Jewish life and identity in Germany, or international goals, by promoting a pro-Israel agenda and good relationships with the then-Israeli Prime Minister Benjamin Netanyahu.